Hierarchical Learning for IRS-Assisted MEC Systems with Rate-Splitting Multiple Access: Numerical Results

 \subsection{Convergence}

-In Fig. \ref{fig:network_reward_curve}, we present a comparison of training trajectories based on the proposed network structure and other network combinations.
-It is evident that the proposed CNN-DenseNet achieves better initial experiences, leading to higher reward values.
+In Fig. \ref{fig:network_reward_curve}, we present a comparison of training trajectories based on the proposed network structure and other network combinations. {In FCN-DenseNet, we use FCN for feature extraction of the original CSI matrix and DenseNet for feature fusion.
+In the CNN-FCN, FCN is used to fuse the network CSI matrix features extracted by CNN.
+In Full FCN, feature extraction and feature fusion are done with FCN.} It is evident that the proposed CNN-DenseNet achieves better initial experiences, leading to higher reward values.
 When the time training reaches 7500 episodes, the algorithm nearly converges, fluctuating within a small range and achieving the highest reward among the four network combinations.
 The combinations of CNN-FCN and FCN-DenseNet achieve slightly lower reward values, displaying larger fluctuations throughout the training process.
 These two network architectures show instability, often requiring multiple training runs to achieve good results.
 For the training curve of the model Full FCN, the fluctuations are significant, indicating that it struggles to effectively learn the data features.
 As a result, the reward after convergence at 8,500 episodes remains relatively low.
 This indicates that the CNN-DenseNet network structure effectively extracts channel characteristics, achieving better performance, while using either one alone also provides some performance improvement.

-In Fig. \ref{fig:dqn_ddpg_td3}, we compare the training curves under different DRL algorithms.
-In DQN, all optimization variables are discretized.
-In DDPG, all optimization variables except the decoding order are optimized, while the optimal decoding order is determined through exhaustive search during each decision-making process.
-In the initial $2000$ episodes, DQN converges quickly, reaching performance slightly below the CDEH algorithm.
+In Fig. \ref{fig:dqn_ddpg_td3}, we compare the training curves under different DRL algorithms. {In DQN, all optimization variables are discretized.
+In DDPG + DQN, DDPG is used to optimize continuous variables, while DQN handles discrete decisions.} In the initial $2000$ episodes, DQN converges quickly, reaching performance slightly below the CDEH algorithm.
 This fast convergence is due to the discrete action space of DQN, which enables efficient decision-making.
 However, DQN suffers from limited exploration capabilities due to its reliance on a discrete set of actions.
 While the algorithm maintains its rewards within a certain range, the performance after convergence shows some instability and ultimately falls behind the CDEH algorithm.
 The final results indicate that the choice of discrete actions greatly affects DQN’s overall stability and performance.